 It hurts to do a blockade in the nose?
 And how does this happen?
 It hurts to do a blockade in the nose?
 And how does this happen?

-Intranasal N. b. can be carried out both in hospital and outpatient settings; in the latter case, the patient should be under medical supervision for 30 min 1 h after the blockade because of the possible development of intoxication phenomena.
-N. b. under visual control with anterior rhinoscopy.
-Before the administration of novocaine solution, the nasal mucosa is lubricated with 1% solution of dicaine or 12% solution of pyromecaine.
-The injection site is the side wall of the nasal cavity, anterior to the anterior end of the median sink, or the anterior or posterior portion of the inferior nasal concha.
-A solution of novocaine is administered under the mucous membrane or in the thickness of it.
-Intravenous administration has advantages, since the drug comes into direct contact with nerve endings located in the mucous membrane.
+Intranasal N. b. can be performed both in inpatient and outpatient settings; in the latter case, the patient must be under the supervision of a physician during 30 min 1 h after the blockade due to possible development of intoxication phenomena.
+N. b. carried out under visual control with anterior rhinoscopy.
+Before the administration of the solution of novocaine, the nasal mucosa is smeared with a 1% solution of dicainum or an 12% solution of pyromeckain.
+Injection site is the side wall of the nasal cavity, anterior to the anterior end of the middle shell, or the anterior or posterior part of the inferior nasal concha.
+The solution of novocaine is injected under the mucous membrane or in the thickness of it.
+Intramuscular administration has advantages, since at the same time the drug comes into direct contact with the nerve endings that are in the mucosa.